 Standard speaker system

-Dash: In the case of the regular system, the factory setup includes a 2" tweeters at each corner of the dash just below the windshield.
+Dash speakers: In the case of the regular system, the factory setup includes a 2" tweeters at each corner of the dash just below the windshield.
 Replacing the dash speakers is considerably easier than working with the receiver installation, and primarily requires prying up each dash grille and removing two screws.
 The only bit of complexity comes when you try to find tweeters that'll fit in these locations.
-You will have to fabricate mounting brackets for any tweeters you select, and you'll have to splice into the factory wiring to install them yourself.
+You will have to fabricate mounting brackets for any tweeters you select, and you'll either have to splice into the factory wiring or use a set of Posi-Products connectors.

-Front doors: Along with this tweeter complement, the Tundra has an oddly shaped 6"x9" speaker built into an integrated bracket installed in each front door.
+Front door speakers: Along with this tweeter complement, the Tundra has an oddly shaped 6"x9" speaker built into an integrated bracket installed in each front door.
 Aftermarket 6"x9"s won't fit because of that integrated bracket, so your best bet is a set of 6-1/2" or 5-1/4" speakers that will drop right in with the help of mounting brackets.
 Speaker harnesses are available for both locations.
 They'll allow you to attach the new speakers to the plugs that connect to the Toyota factory speakers, and they make it easier to reinstall the factory speakers if you ever sell your truck.
-(Crutchfield includes these speaker mounting brackets and wiring harnesses free with every speaker order.)
+Crutchfield offers these speaker mounting brackets and wiring harnesses at a deep discount with every speaker order.

 The process of installing door speakers is simply requires removal of the door’s sail panel, followed by several hidden screws placed under trim covers, disconnection of the electric door controls and, finally, removal of the entire arm-rest assembly.
 Once those components are free and clear of the door panel, simply unscrew the door panels, take the panel off the assembly, set it aside, and unscrew four speaker fastenings.